Paradyne

-Paradyne Corporation, also referred to as AT&T Paradyne, was a maker of computer networking and telecommunications hardware, based in Largo, Florida.
-The company formed in 1969 to supply computer communications systems and expanded steadily through the 1970s and 80s.
+Paradyne Networks, Inc. was a manufacturer of telecommunications hardware, based in Largo, Florida.
+The company formed in 1969 as Paradyne Corporation to supply computer communications systems and expanded steadily through the 1970s and 80s.
 During these period they operated in the high-end modem market and competed with Motorola Codex, Racal-Milgo, and divisions of AT&T and IBM.

-As one of its first major purchases after the 1982 Breakup of the Bell System, AT&T purchased the company for $250 million in 1989.
+As one of its first major purchases after the 1982 Breakup of the Bell System, AT&T purchased the company for $250 million in 1989 and renamed it to AT&T Paradyne.
 The company grew to become a major supplier in the digital subscriber line (DSL) industry as that expanded.
 When AT&T spun off Lucent in 1996, Paradyne moved to the new company.
-Lucent quickly sold Paradyne to Texas Pacific Group (TPG Capital) for $175 million where it became Paradyne Networks.
-The company changed hands several times since then and has been owned by DZS since 2005.
+Lucent quickly sold Paradyne to Texas Pacific Group (TPG Capital) for $175 million where it became Paradyne Networks, Inc..

+In 2004, Paradyne acquired Net to Net Technologies.

+The company was acquired by Zhone Technologies in 2005 for US$183.6 million.